Dáil Éireann - Volume 445 - 18 October, 1994

 Tánaiste and Minister for Foreign Affairs (Mr. Spring) Tánaiste and Minister for Foreign Affairs (Mr. Spring)

 Dáil Éireann 445 Written Answers.
-Border Lookout Towers.
+Programme of Action Implementation.